How to Pay Less Real Estate Commission

 It took Pat O’Sullivan 379 restless nights before he finally worked up the nerve to sell his Calgary townhouse.
 In the end, it was a desire to be closer to his son that prompted Pat to sell his home.
 However, once listed, Pat’s unit sold in just two days.

-While Pat was thrilled to sell so quickly, and for more than list price, he couldn’t help but wonder, “What did my realtor do for her $18,250 commission in those 48 hours?”
+While Pat was thrilled to sell so quickly and for more than the list price, he couldn’t help but wonder, “What did my realtor do for her $18,250 commission in those 48 hours?”

 Competition Bureau Helped Cut Realtor Commissions